eclipse-ee4j/cargotracker/CONTRIBUTING.md

 In addition, for all XML, XHTML and HTML files we use a column/line width of 100 and we use 4 spaces for indentation.
 Please adjust the formatting settings of your IDE accordingly.

 ## Roadmap
-The project is currently working on Jakarta EE 8 support.
-The associated issues are under the jakartaee8 milestone: https://github.com/eclipse-ee4j/cargotracker/milestone/2.
-The project will then work on Jakarta EE 9 support.
-The associated issues are under the jakartaee9 milestone: https://github.com/eclipse-ee4j/cargotracker/milestone/3.
+The project is currently working on Jakarta EE 10 support.
+The associated issues are under the jakartaee10 milestone: https://github.com/eclipse-ee4j/cargotracker/milestone/4.

 Work on any other issues or other changes are welcome, especially issues marked with the 'good first issue' (https://github.com/eclipse-ee4j/cargotracker/labels/good%20first%20issue) and 'help wanted' (https://github.com/eclipse-ee4j/cargotracker/labels/help%20wanted) labels.